sapegin/grunt-bower-concat/Readme.md

 Type: `String|Array`, optional.

 By default bower-concat will include all installed in project components.
 Using `include` option you can manually specify which components should be included.
+Specifying this will process more like regular concat in that dependencies will not be included automatically.

 ```js
 include: [